-He was President of UCLA’s the Animal Law Society, and a member of the UCLA Law Review.
-He volunteered for the Innocence Project (defending Death Row prisoners with claims of actual innocence) and the Prisoner Re-Entry Project.
+He was President of UCLA’s Animal Law Society, and a member of the UCLA Law Review.
+He volunteered for the California Innocence Project (defending Death Row prisoners with claims of actual innocence) and the Prisoner Re-Entry Legal Clinic.
 He worked on special circumstances murder cases and other criminal matters for the Los Angeles County Public Defender as part of UCLA’s Capital Punishment Clinic.

 During law school, Dan interned at the Working People’s Law Center, where he helped obtain a new trial due to juror misconduct for a man who was falsely accused of murder.
 He also served as a law clerk for the Los Angeles City Attorney’s Animal Protection Unit, working on animal abuse and neglect cases.